How to Choose an Architect in the UK

 Now you have a good start in choosing a suitable architect for your project.
 At this point, you're probably wondering where to find one who offers architectural services.
 Where should you start?
 Here is a list to get you started.

-• Take to social media - post in relevant groups and publicly announce you're searching for an architect
+- Take to social media, post in relevant groups and publicly announce you are searching for an architect

 If all else fails and you are still looking for an online architect service to help you, Proficiency can help you.
 Here is why you should hire Proficiency over others:

-• In-house RIBA certified architect so you can speak directly to the architect, which means builders will be able to build by your plans.
-Many plans look good on paper but can't be put into practice.
+- In-house RIBA certified architect so you can speak directly to the architect, which means builders will be able to build by your plans.
+Many plans look good on paper but cannot be put into practice.

-Finding the ideal architect in United Kingdom is going to be a lengthy ordeal, even for a relatively simple project.
-Be prepared to talk to multiple architects until you've found one that fits your requirements.
-Even then, it's possible that you might not be able to work with them due to scheduling issues.
+Finding the ideal architect in the United Kingdom is going to be a lengthy ordeal, even for a relatively simple project.
+Be prepared to talk to multiple architects until you have found one that fits your requirements.
+Even then, it is possible that you might not be able to work with them due to scheduling issues.
 The earlier you start the quicker you will find the architect.

 Clara Annesley